slee96/iss-docker/README.md

   Modify the css test dynamic deployment  \
   **$** `sed -i 's/font-size: 1em;/font-size: 3em;/g' issessionsctf-master/ctf/static/ctf/css/main.css`

-  Check if the application has deployed with large font \
+  On a browser, and check if the application has deployed with a larger font \
   `http://localhost:8000/`

   Revert chnages \